philosopher for hire. A practical philosophy blog.

 Artificial Intelligence

-The term 'artificial intelligence' belongs to the same class of concepts like, for example, 'people's democracy'.
+The term “artificial intelligence” belongs to the same class of concepts like “people’s democracy.”
 The adjective changes everything.
-Just as 'people's democracy' was essentially a totalitarian system, it was therefore on the opposite pole in relation to what constitutes the encyclopedic definition of democracy.
-Similarly, 'artificial intelligence' term is used for essentially automatic – programmed systems, and therefore close to concepts such as 'unreflective' or 'instinctive'.
-That is also the opposite of what we expect from the human intelligence.
-And this was the genesis of the concept of artificial intelligence (AI) and such expectations are still being formulated.
+Just as “people’s democracy” was essentially a totalitarian system, it was therefore on the opposite pole in relation to what constitutes the encyclopedic definition of democracy.
+Similarly, the term “artificial intelligence” is used for essentially automatic, programmed systems, and therefore it is closer to concepts such as “unreflective” or “instinctive.”
+That is also the opposite of what we expect from human intelligence.
+However, human intelligence was the root of the concept of AI, and expectations to achieve a human-like AI are still being formulated.

-Let's start with the basics that are fundamental here.
-What is a computer and how does it work.
+Let’s start with the basics that are fundamental here.
+What is a computer and how does it work?
 As an example, we will use a toy for 4-year-olds.
 It is a cuboid with a (partly) transparent casing.
-It has 'drawers' on the sides and a hole for balls on the top.
+It has “drawers” on the sides and a hole for balls on the top.
 Depending on which drawers are pulled out and which are not, the ball (entered at the top) travels inside the toy in various ways, going out through one of the several holes located at the bottom.
-For a 4-year-old it's a great fun – watching changes in the course of the ball depending on the setting of the drawers (switches).
-For us, an ideal example on how the processor (computer) works.
+For a 4-year-old it’s great fun – watching changes in the course of the ball depending on the setting of the drawers (switches).
+For us, it is an ideal example of how the processor (computer) works.
 That is, in fact, how every CPU works.
-The processor is our cuboid, the balls are electrical impulses 'running into’ it through one pins, and leaving it through others.
-Quite like our balls – thrown in through one hole to fall out through another.
-The transistors which the processor is built of, serve as drawers (switches) that can be in or out (i.e., switched to different states), in order to change the course of the electrical impulse (our ball) inside the processor.
+The processor is our cuboid, the balls are electrical impulses “running into” it through some of the pins, and leaving it through others.
+It is quite like our balls – thrown in through one hole to fall out through another.
+The transistors, of which the processor is built, serve as drawers (switches) that can be in or out (i.e., switched to different states), in order to change the course of the electrical impulse (our ball) inside the processor.

-So the processor (as to the principle of operation) is nothing more but a simple toy for 4-year-olds.
-It is just that we throw in not one ball at a time, but several dozens and we repeat this action billions of times per second.
+So the processor (as to the principle of operation) is nothing more than a simple toy for 4-year-olds.
+It is just that we throw in not one ball at a time, but several dozens; and we repeat this action billions of times per second.
 And we have not four or six drawers but a few billions.
-Does anyone sane really believe, that if we put billions of balls into a plastic cuboid with billions of drawers, then at some moment in time this cuboid?, these balls?, one plus the other? or perhaps the mere movement of these balls will become consciousness?
-And it will want to watch the sunset or talk about the Shakespeare's poetry?
-If so, then self-consciousness should be expected from the planet Earth or the oceans.
+Does anyone sane really believe, that if we put billions of balls into a plastic cuboid with billions of drawers, then at some moment in time this cuboid?, these balls?, one plus the other?, or perhaps the mere movement of these balls, will become consciousness?
+And it will want to watch the sunset or talk about Shakespeare's poetry?
+If so, then self-consciousness should be expected from the planet Earth or its oceans.

-Is even 100 trillions of plastic balls running through the most complicated paths in a huge plastic cuboid with trillions of movable drawers, whose positions change due to balls’ movement, able to cause a qualitative leap and result in the "digital singularity" described by wise professors as self-awareness?
-And this pomposity… We stand at the threshold of the 'Big Change', after which nothing will be the same, our world will change completely, and so on, and so on… In short, typical apocalyptic visions present in every era for centuries.
+Is even 100 trillions of plastic balls running through the most complicated paths in a huge plastic cuboid with trillions of movable drawers, whose positions change due to the balls’ movements, able to cause a qualitative leap and result in the “digital singularity” described by wise professors as self-awareness?
+And this pomposity...
+We stand at the threshold of the “Big Change,” after which nothing will be the same, our world will change completely, and so on, and so on – in short, typical apocalyptic visions present in every era for centuries.
 Nihil novi sub sole.

-And let us not be confused by the wisely sounding words like 'quantum effects' or even 'quantum microprocessors'.
+And let us not be confused by wise-sounding words like “quantum effects” or even “quantum microprocessors.”
 It does not change the essence of things.
-Just as phosphorescent or faster than sound balls will not change the way of working of our toy.
-The funniest thing is, that this very idea was popularized by the famous SF movie of the 80's.
-Skynet from "The Terminator" is based on this concept – the belief that the quantity will turn into quality in a natural, spontaneous way.
+Just as phosphorescent or faster-than-sound balls will not change the way our toy works.
+The funniest thing is that this very idea was popularized by a famous sci-fi movie of the 80’s.
+Skynet from “The Terminator” is based on this concept – the belief that the quantity will turn into quality in a natural, spontaneous way.
 The same way of thinking, in the pre-electronic era, resulted in a belief that a thinking machine is just a matter of the sufficient number of gearwheels.
 In fact, we are not that far away from this thought – with our CPUs which work in the same way as a primitive toy for children.

 It is even easier to see if we put it into the historical background.
 This kind of thinking repeats itself for centuries.
-Mary Shelley’s Frankenstein written at the dawn of electricity era is a good example of such thinking.
-A strong faith, that becoming gods able to create life, intelligence, new beings is at our fingertips.
-Each new revolution: mechanical, electrical, or contemporary IT one is assumed to let us pass this threshold.
-This is a very strong belief.
-A part of human nature.
-But should we use beliefs and a deep faith, where a logical, reasonable thinking is enough?
-Anyway, who wants to believe, may believe.
-This is the freedom principle of the free will.
-Something very hard to engraft into machines.
+Mary Shelley’s “Frankenstein” written at the dawn of the electric era is a good example: a strong faith that becoming gods able to create life, intelligence, and new beings is at our fingertips.
+Each new revolution – mechanical, electrical, or contemporary IT – is assumed to propel us across this threshold.
+This is a very strong belief, a part of human nature.
+But should we use beliefs and deep faith where logical, reasonable thinking is enough?
+Anyway, whoever wants to believe, may believe.
+This is the principle of free will – something very hard to engraft into machines.

-To make computer perform something (anything) we have to define it precisely, first.
+To make computers perform something (anything) we have to first define it precisely.
 It has to be a strict, mathematical definition.
-Even more: it has to be numerical – that is representable as ones and zeroes, only.
-If we want a computer to classify facts for example, we have to enumerate all factors of such classification, weights given to each factor, define how to measure ‘a fact’ according to each factor, what ‘a fact’ is (precisely!); how, and through what means (enumerate again!) acquire such ‘facts’, and so on… Everything strict, precise – black and white.
+Even more, it has to be numerical – that is, representable as ones and zeroes, only.
+If we want a computer to classify facts, for example, we have to enumerate all factors of such classification, specify the weights given to each factor, define how to measure ‘a fact’ according to each factor, describe what ‘a fact’ is (precisely!), outline how and through what means (enumerate again!) such ‘facts’ are acquired, and so on.
+Everything is strict, precise – black and white.
 If we want grays, we have to define where they start, where they end, how to measure, how to distinguish, and so on.
 Everything needs a precise, strict definition in the computer world.
-This leads us to the unsolvable problem: how to precisely (numerically – using zeroes and ones, only) define intelligence, thinking, self-awareness?
+This leads us to the unsolvable problem: how to precisely (numerically, using only zeroes and ones) define intelligence, thinking, and self-awareness?
 Is it feasible at all?

 Let’s have a look at the software world, now.
-On the highest level, we can talk about all these fancy things like neural networks, heuristic algorithms, and similar subjects described in the wise books.
-At the lower level, we have programming languages.
-Software source code containing lines like:
+On the highest level, we can talk about all these fancy things like neural networks, heuristic algorithms, and similar subjects described in wise books.
+At the lower level, we have programming languages - software source code containing lines like:

 for( i = 0; i < 5; i = i + 1 )